There is a story that often does the rounds of motivational seminars:

 Our job is to take the complicated and make it simple, and as Pascal implies, that takes time; it takes work, and it takes effort.

-What I am recommending is, before you deliver your own training programmes, you should be capable of: summing up the purpose in one clear statement; highlighting the three key principles, that unlock a pathway through the rest of the training material; developing those principles into valid, workable learning outcomes and delivering them in a way that engages and energises the students.
+What I am recommending is, before you deliver your training programmes, you should be capable of: summing up the purpose in one clear statement; highlighting the three fundamental principles that unlock a pathway through the rest of the training material; developing those principles into good, workable learning outcomes and delivering them in a way that engages and energises the students.

 Simple?
 That is how it needs to seem to the students!
 Easy?
 Probably not.

-And that is the second key skill of a trainer:
+And that is the second critical skill of a trainer:

 To deliver with ease, confidence and flexibility.